Watch the Full Event

 In a powerful summit on June 28, 2022, with support from Arnold Ventures, the Council on Criminal Justice and The Washington Post Live convened a cross section of leaders from around the country to discuss the most effective ways to strengthen both public safety and trust.

-Participants included mayors, police chiefs, violence reduction specialists and community activists.
+Participants included a mayor, police chiefs, violence reduction specialists and community activists.
 On a panel presented by the Council, members of its Violent Crime Working Group and Task Force on Policing discussed how different constituencies can unite behind solutions that advance both safety and fairness as the nation grapples with an increase in violent crime.

 Minnesota Attorney General Keith Ellison and Baltimore Police Commissioner Michael Harrison discussed how they see the current moment in criminal justice, as well as strategies that have worked to improve public safety and trust.